 Aanchal Malhotra is an artist and oral historian.
 She received a BFA in Printmaking/Art History from OCAD University, Toronto, where she won the prestigious University Medal for her thesis, Altering Perspectives, which explored the Parallax View and visual deconstruction of a photographic image.
 She further received a MFA in Studio Art from Concordia University, Montréal, where her thesis, Remnants of a Separation, became the first and only study of the material remains of the Partition of the India in 1947.
 The research for this seminal work has been collated into a book of narrative non-fiction [with the same title] and published by HarperCollins India.

-She is interested in banality, acts of recollection, and the malleability of our memory.
-Her projects explore the written word, various forms of the book, and the versatility of traditional printmaking.
-They consider notions of cultural diaspora, withdrawing from or belonging to a certain place, collective experiences, and importance of family history and genealogy.
+She is interested in acts of recollection and the malleability of our memory.
+Her projects explore the written word, forms of the book, and the versatility of traditional printmaking.
+They consider notions of cultural diaspora, collective experience, and importance of family history and genealogy.

 Born into a family of booksellers in New Delhi, she has grown up surrounded by the written word.
 She is the co-founder of the Museum of Material Memory, and can also be found at her photoblog, The Hiatus Project.